timofeysie/acknowledge/notes/Core Java.md

 ###Numbers###
 The eight primitive data types supported by the Java programming language: boolean, byte, char, short, int, float, long, double.
+"If you bite a char short inthe float it's long in the double"
 - boolean: true/false. one bit of information, but its "size" isn't something that's precisely defined.
 - byte: 8-bit signed two's complement integer. min -128 max 127 (incl).
 - char: single 16-bit Unicode character. min'\u0000' (or 0) max'\uffff' (or 65,535 inclusive).